danieltjw/aifutures/README.md

 ## Questions?

-Speculations on friendly AGI in the story.
+Speculations on friendly AGI from the story.

 __Why would we want to create independent friendly AGI / ASI?__